SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 >
 > 5.c.1 Proportion of countries with systems to track and make public allocations for gender equality and women’s empowerment

 This target is interpreted to cover research about adopting and strengthening policies and legislation for the promotion of gender quality and for the empowerment of women and girls.
-We interpret the indicator to pertain to the characteristics of the financial system, not to the amount of funds each country spends on efforts for gender equality (https://unstats.un.org/sdgs/metadata/files/Metadata-05-0c-01.pdf )
+According to Indicator metadata 5.c (https://unstats.un.org/sdgs/metadata/files/Metadata-05-0c-01.pdf ) we interpret the indicator to pertain to the characteristics of the financial system, not to the amount of funds each country spends on efforts for gender equality.
 ```py
 TS=
 (